Information asymmetry: Management

 Information asymmetry has been applied in a variety of ways in management research ranging from conceptualizations of information asymmetry to building resolutions to reduce it.
+Studies have shown that information asymmetry can be a source of competitive advantage for the firms.
 A 2013 study by Schmidt and Keil has revealed that the presence of private information asymmetry within firms influences normal business activities.
 Firms that have a more concrete understanding of their resources can use this information to gauge their advantage over competitors.
 In Ozeml, Reuer and Gulati's 2013 study, they found that 'different information' was an additional source of information asymmetry in venture capitalist and alliance networks; when different team members bring diverse, specialized knowledge, values and outlooks towards a common strategic decision, the lack of homogeneous information distribution among the members leads to inefficient decision making.

+Firms have the ability to apply strategies that exploit their informational gap.
+One way they can do this is through impression management, which involves undertaking actions and releasing information to influence stakeholders' and analysts' opinions positively, exploiting information asymmetry as external parties heavily rely on the information released by firms.
+A second way that firms exploit information asymmetry is through decoupling.
+This describes the discrepancy between formal procedures and failure to implement them.
+An example of this is executives announcing a stock repurchase plan without any intention of carrying it out, allowing them to raise new cash flow for their own benefit at the expense of shareholders.
+Management research goes on to explain that agents can perpetuate information asymmetry through information concealment.
+This involves firms not sharing information to exploit the informational advantage over rivals.
+In resource-based theory, it shows firms concealing information about their competitive advantage in order to build causal ambiguity to protect their firm from imitation.

 Information asymmetry problems can be addressed by management through several approaches.
-First, is the usage of incentives to encourage the disclosure and sharing information.
+First is the usage of incentives to encourage the disclosure and sharing information.
 An example of this is partnering specifically with companies that disclose relatively more information.
-Second, is through precommitment, where actions are undertaken at the present to ensure future commitments.
+Second, is through precommitment, where actions are undertaken at present to ensure future commitments.
 Third, is the usage of an information intermediary in which an intermediary is used to gather and relay information between two parties.
-A common example of this are financial analysts that gather information from financial statements of a company, and uses it to create reports and advice for potential investors and clients.
+A common example of this are financial analysts that gather information from the financial statements of a company, and uses it to create reports and advice for potential investors and clients.
 Fourth, is the usage of monitoring and reward.
-Monitoring allows management to confirm information that was previously uncertain, such as performance and behavior.
+Monitoring allows management to confirm information that was previously uncertain, such as performance and behaviour.
 Monitoring can also be used alongside other incentives such as rewarding for performance.